Fox News

-The Fox News Channel, abbreviated FNC, commonly known as Fox News, is an American multinational conservative news entertainment and political commentary television channel and website based in New York City.
-It is owned by Fox News Media, which itself is owned by the Fox Corporation.
-It is the most-watched cable network in the U.S. The channel broadcasts primarily from studios at 1211 Avenue of the Americas in Midtown Manhattan.
-Fox News provides a service to 86 countries and territories, with international broadcasts featuring Fox Extra segments during advertising breaks.
+The Fox News Channel (FNC), commonly known as Fox News, is an American multinational conservative news and political commentary television channel and website based in New York City.
+It is owned by Fox News Media, which itself is owned by Fox Corporation.
+It is the most-watched cable news network in the U.S., and as of 2023 it generates approximately 70% of its parent company's pre-tax profit.
+The channel broadcasts primarily from studios at 1211 Avenue of the Americas in Midtown Manhattan.
+Fox News provides service to 86 countries and territories, with international broadcasts featuring Fox Extra segments during advertising breaks.